 Step 7: Sweep and mop the floor.

-Step 6: Remove and clean all light fixtures.
+Step 6: Clean light fixtures.

 What if I can’t clean certain things?